|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 Tuition fees for studying on this Postgraduate Certificate are currently charged on a modular basis.

-If you are a UK or EU student joining the programme in academic years 2019/20 or 2020/21, the cost of each module will be:
+If you are a UK or EU student joining the programme in academic year 2020/21, the cost of each module will be:

 - HEA4197 Transforming Integrated and Palliative End of Life Care (20 credits) – £880;